oskosk/Pomel4Live/README.md

 **Pomel4Live** is a custom MIDI controller developed by my wife, Malena.
 While she was guided and assisted in the construction by [Yaeltex](https://github.com/Yaeltex) during the [MIDI controller workshop](https://yaeltex.com/tcmidi1-inscripcion/), the controls were thought by Malena to suit her needs as a frequent user of the [Reason DAW](https://www.propellerheads.se/en/reason) for [producing and designing Sound for Theater Plays](http://www.alternativateatral.com/persona5802-malena-graciosi).

+During the workshop, The attendees who were Ableton Live users where guided by the crew in order to generate the specific [Control Surface Scripts](https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script) for the Ableton Live DAW.
+But there was not so much focus in the Reason software, so the Remote Scripts for **Pomel4Live** and Propellerheads Reason were never created.

+A few days ago, we decided to revamp the controller and give it a try to make it work seamlessly with Reason without the need to remap the remote controls each time Malena needed to work on a new project and after this, I'm creating the repository to publish them.

 ### Controller  overview